Creating a Virtual Multi-Factor Authentication (MFA) Device

 Creating a Virtual MFA Device

-Before you get started, note that you must have access to the hardware that will host the virtual MFA device (application).
-For example, if the MFA will be used with a virtual MFA application on a smart phone, you must have access to the smart phone when creating the virtual MFA device.
+Before you get started, you must have access to the device that will host the virtual MFA application.
+For example, if the MFA will provide a code in a smartphone application, you must have access to the smartphone application when creating the virtual MFA device.

 1. Click Settings on the Wasabi menu.
 Or, open the account sign-in drop-down and click Settings.